benedikt-schesch/AST-Merging-Evaluation/README.md

 Directory `results/merges` contains all the merges for each repo.
 Directory `results/merges_tested` contains all the merges that have been tested.

-To execute `run_full.sh` on multiple machines in parallel create a machine address list in `machines.txt` and run:
+To execute `run_combined.sh` on multiple machines in parallel create a machine address list in `machines.txt` and run:

 ```bash
 ./src/scripts/utils/run_multiple_machines.sh main machines.txt <project_path_on_machine>